enrightc/LiDARFind/TESTING.md

 ## Defensive Coding

+The following safeguards are used to ensure the reliability and security of the website.
+These measures handle unexpected inputs or actions, prevent potential vulnerabilities, and ensure the website behaves correctly even under adverse conditions.

 | Route             | Defensive Coding Practice                           | Purpose                                        | Example                                                                                                            |
 |-------------------|-----------------------------------------------------|------------------------------------------------|--------------------------------------------------------------------------------------------------------------------|
 | Register          | Check if username already exists                    | Prevent duplicate usernames in the database    | ```python existing_user = mongo.db.users.find_one({"username": request.form.get("username").lower()}) if existing_user: flash("Username already exists") return redirect(url_for("register"))``` |